 Travelers and residents returning from any U.S. state or territory beyond the immediate region (New York, Connecticut, Pennsylvania, and Delaware) should self-quarantine at their home, hotel, or other temporary lodging following recommendations from the CDC:

 - If travel is unavoidable, travelers should consider getting tested with a viral test (not an antibody test) 1-3 days before the trip and again 3-5 days after the trip.

 - If travelers test positive, they should self-isolate for at least 10 days and should postpone travel during that time.

 - If travelers test negative, they should quarantine for a full 7 days after travel.

 - If testing is not available (or if the results are delayed), travelers should quarantine for 10 days after travel.

 The advisory is no longer specific to certain states.
-Because of the rising number of case counts across all states, there is an increased risk of spread of COVID-19 upon return from any travel.
+Because of the high number of case counts across all states, there is an increased risk of spread of COVID-19 upon return from any travel.